 Next Generation Farmland Acquisition Program (Next Gen)

-The Next Generation Farmland Acquisition Program (Next Gen) is available to help qualified young or beginning farmers who have trouble entering the agricultural profession, because of relatively high farmland costs and lack of access to adequate financial capital to purchase farmland.
+The Next Generation Farmland Acquisition Program (Next Gen) helps qualified young or beginning farmers who face challenges entering agriculture due to high farmland costs and limited access to financial capital for purchasing land.

 Overview

-The Next Gen Program is essentially a farmland conservation easement option purchase program that is designed to help facilitate the transfer of farmland that is typically over 50 acres to a new generation of farmers while also effectively helping to preserve the subject agricultural land from future development.
+This program helps beginning and first-time farmers to purchase farmland.
+The Next Gen Program is a farmland conservation easement purchase program designed to facilitate the transfer of farmland, typically over 50 acres, to a new generation of farmers while preservingfarmland conservation easement option purchase program designed to help facilitate the transfer of farmland that is typically over 50 acres to a new generation of farmers while helping to preserve the agricultural land from future development.

 Once a permanent easement has been facilitated, the Next Gen Farmer will repay MARBIDCO the original Next Gen Program Option Purchase amount plus a 3% administrative fee.
 If the Next Gen Farmer cannot sell the permanent easement within the specified timeframe, the Option will be exercised (for no additional money) and the permanent easement will be held by a “third-party default easement holder” (either a county agricultural land program or a private land trust designated by MARBIDCO).

 While there is no age restriction to participate in the program, persons who are “beginner farmers” will have a greater likelihood of being selected to participate.
-A “beginner farmer” is defined as not owning a farm or ranch (or owning less than 20 acres), not operating a farm or ranch as a principal operator for more than ten years, having at least one year of farming experience, and expecting to participate in the farming operation on the subject property substantially.
+A “beginner farmer” is defined as not owning a farm or ranch (or owning less than 20 acres), not operating a farm or ranch as a principal operator for more than 10 years, having at least one year of farming experience, and expecting to participate in the farming operation on the property.

 Contact County Ag Preservation Program Office

-People interested in applying to the Next Gen Program are requested to contact their county ag preservation program office (in the county where the farmland is located) no later than a month before submission to discuss the suitability of a subject farm being permanently preserved.
-Moreover, required paperwork prepared by farm property sellers must be received in the county office no later than a month in advance.
+Interested in applying to the Next Gen Program?
+Contact the county ag preservation program office in the county where the farmland is located, no later than a month before submission, to discuss the suitability of a subject farm being permanently preserved.
+Moreover, the required paperwork from farm property sellers must be received by the county office no later than a month in advance.

-In addition, it is advisable that all prospective Next Gen applicants should have the following items in the process:
+In addition, prospective Next Gen farm buyer applicants should have the following items in the process:

 Commercial Lender Participation Is Required